Port Richmond, Staten Island: Schools

 Port Richmond High School, located in Port Richmond, had a new building constructed in 1993, but the school was originally opened in 1927.
-The school has about 2,700 students and is known as one of the highest performing high schools in Staten Island.
+The school has about 2,700 students and is known as one of the highest performing high schools on Staten Island.
 The high school has a reputation for excellence in sports and academics.
 Newsweek has named Port Richmond High School in its list of "Best High Schools" in many recent years.
 The local middle school is Markham Intermediate School, located at 20 Houston Street in Westerleigh.

 The Roman Catholic Archdiocese of New York operates Staten Island Catholic schools.
 St. Roch Parish School closed in 2011.
 In its final year it had 96 students, meaning the building was 35% utilized.

 Library

 The New York Public Library (NYPL)'s Port Richmond branch is located at 75 Bennett Street.
 Interest in a library began in 1833, and various private library groups operated during the 19th century.
 The Port Richmond branch's current Carnegie library structure was built in 1905, becoming Port Richmond's permanent library.
 The Chimes Playhouse auditorium was constructed in 1939, and the Children's Room was rehabilitated in 2008.